VS

 In this battle:

-Fans love Mark Spitz for his incredible achievement at the 1972 Munich Olympics, where he won seven gold medals, all in world-record times.
-His iconic mustache and confident demeanor also made him a memorable figure in Olympic history.
+Fans love Mark Spitz for his incredible performance in the 1972 Munich Olympics, where he grabbed seven gold medals.
+His iconic mustache and his charisma off the pool deck also make him a memorable figure in Olympic history.